What is the evidence for a meat-based diet?

 DHA is an omega 3 fatty acid, a primary structural component of the human brain, and for the most part only found in animal-based foods (and algae).
 In a recent randomized controlled trial pregnant women given DHA supplementation had children with larger total brain volumes, more gray matter, as well as a larger corpus callosum and cortical volumes compared to the placebo group. (r)

-Another study compared meat vs iron-fortified cereal as a infant’s first complementary food.
+Another study compared meat vs iron-fortified cereal as an infant’s first complementary food.
 The researchers found that infants weaned onto meat had larger head circumferences and higher behavior index than the cereal group.
 The infants weaned onto cereal not only had smaller head circumference but also low levels of zinc and iron. (r)

 As a Kid